Siege of Damascus (1148): 27 July

-The crusaders probably intended to concentrate on the eastern and southern edge of the city, by attacking the weakest of the gates, Bab al-Saghir (Small Gate), built only of mud bricks.
+The crusaders probably intended to concentrate on the eastern and southern edge of the city by attacking the weakest gate, Bab al-Saghir (Small Gate), built only of mud bricks.
+In the late afternoon, King Louis asked his senior lieutenant Godefroy de la Roche Vanneau to assess the defenses of the south and southeastern walls.
 According to William of Tyre, on 27 July, the crusaders decided to move to the plain on the eastern side of the city, opposite Bab Tuma and Bab Sharqi, which was less heavily fortified but had much less food and water.

-There were conflicts in both camps: Unur could not trust Saif ad-Din or Nur ad-Din not to conquer the city if their offer of help was accepted; and the crusaders could not agree about who would receive the city if they captured it.
+There were conflicts in both camps: Unur did not trust Saif ad-Din or Nur ad-Din not to conquer the city if their offer of help was accepted and the crusaders could not agree on who would receive the city if they captured it.
 Guy I Brisebarre, lord of Beirut, was the suggestion of the local barons of the Kingdom of Jerusalem, but Thierry of Alsace, Count of Flanders, wanted it for himself and was supported by Baldwin, Louis, and Conrad.
-According to William of Tyre, the resulting dispute contributed to the final failure of the siege: 'for the local barons preferred that the Damascenes should keep their city rather than to see it given to the count', and so did all they could to ensure the siege collapsed.
-It was recorded by some that Unur had bribed the leaders to move to a less defensible position, and that Unur had promised to break off his alliance with Nur ad-Din if the crusaders went home.
+According to William of Tyre, the resulting dispute contributed to the siege's failure: 'for the local barons preferred that the Damascenes should keep their city rather than to see it given to the count', and so did all they could to ensure the siege collapsed.
+Some recorded that Unur had bribed the leaders to move to a less defensible position and promised to break off his alliance with Nur ad-Din if the crusaders went home.

 28 July

-Nur ad-Din and Saif ad-Din had by now arrived at Homs and were negotiating with Unur for possession of Damascus, something that neither Unur nor the crusaders wanted.
+Nur ad-Din and Saif ad-Din arrived at Homs and were negotiating with Unur for possession of Damascus, something neither Unur nor the crusaders wanted.
 Saif ad-Din apparently also wrote to the crusaders, urging them to return home.
 With Nur ad-Din in the field it was impossible to return to their better position.
-The local Crusader lords refused to carry on with the siege, and the three kings had no choice but to abandon the city.
-First Conrad, then the rest of the army, decided to retreat back to Jerusalem on 28 July, though throughout their retreat they were followed by Muslim archers who constantly harassed them.
-Historians such as Ralph of Coggeshall, John of Salisbury and the annalist of Würzburg reported that the siege was abandoned when the Templars accepted a bribe, while William of Tyre and Michael the Syrian mentioned that the given coins were made of copper instead of gold.
+The local Crusader lords refused to continue the siege, and the three kings had to abandon the city.
+First Conrad, then the rest of the army, retreated to Jerusalem on 28 July.
+Throughout their retreat they were followed by Muslim archers who constantly harassed them.
+Historians such as Ralph of Coggeshall, John of Salisbury, and the annalist of Würzburg report that the siege was abandoned when the Templars accepted a bribe, while William of Tyre and Michael the Syrian say that the given coins were made of copper instead of gold.

-English historian Henry of Huntingdon summed up the whole expedition, by writing:
+English historian Henry of Huntingdon summed up the whole expedition by writing: